younsl/gss/README.md

 # GHES Schedule Scanner (GSS)

-A Kubernetes CronJob-based scanning server that scans and analyzes scheduled workflows in GitHub Enterprise Server.
+A Kubernetes add-on for DevOps and SRE teams to monitor and analyze CI/CD workflows in GitHub Enterprise Server.
+GSS runs as a kubernetes [cronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) that scans and analyzes scheduled workflows across your GHES environment.

 ![System Architecture](./docs/assets/images/1.png)

+GHES Schedule Scanner runs as a kubernetes cronJob that periodically scans GitHub Enterprise Server repositories for scheduled workflows.
+It collects information about workflow name, workflow schedules, last execution status, and last committer details across all repositories in an organization.
+GHES schedule scanner is designed for high performance with parallel scanning capabilities using Go routines and provides timezone conversion between UTC and KST for better schedule visibility.

 ## Features

+- Compatible with self-hosted GitHub Enterprise Server (3.11+)
 - Scan scheduled workflows across all repositories in an organization
 - UTC/KST timezone conversion support
 - Workflow execution status monitoring
 - Parallel scanning support
-- High performance repository scanning (900+ repositories in ~19 seconds)
+- High performance repository scanning (scans 900+ repositories in about 20-22 seconds)

 ## Installation